brianmutualaid/brianmutualaid.github.io/_posts/2019-04-14-usbasploader-qmk-atmega328p.md

 avrdude -c usbasp -p m328p -v
 ```

-If this doesn't work, something is probably wrong with your wiring, the fuses, or the bootloader didn't flash correctly.
+If this doesn't work, something is probably wrong with your wiring or the fuses, or the bootloader didn't flash correctly.

 # Flashing QMK